temporalio/documentation/docs/go-sessions.md

 ## Recreate Session

-For long-running sessions, you may want to use the `ContinueAsNew` feature to split the Workflow into multiple runs when all activities need to be executed by the same worker.
+For long-running sessions, you may want to use the `ContinueAsNew` feature to split the Workflow into multiple runs when all Activities need to be executed by the same worker.
 The `RecreateSession()` API is designed for such a use case.

 ```go
 func RecreateSession(ctx Context, recreateToken []byte, sessionOptions *SessionOptions) (Context, error)